aaronallen8455/donuts/README.md

   x := 1
   guard (odd x)
   pure x

+-- Strict and lazy annotations are respected, as well as the -XStrict extension.
+-- If strict, a mutable variable is evaluated to WHNF upon binding and re-assignment.
+-- Mutable variables are lazy by default. mutStrict :: Int mutStrict = runIdentity $ do let Mut !x = computation x := x * 2
+  pure x
 ```

 `earlyReturn` lets you short circuit a monadic computation, returning a given value.